NoahToomeyBC/stock-analysis/README.md

 - Disadvantages of Refactoring Code

 The main disadvantage that I could see with refactoring code is that it takes more time away from development of other macros and other ways to analyze the data that was given in the workbook.

-- How do these pros and cons apply to refactoring the original VBA script?
+However, within the scope of this project, I cannot find a disadvantage to refactoring this code besides the time it took to refactor and, with practice, that should be a non-issue.

 # stock-analysis